Edgar-Donk/edgar-donk.github.io/README.md

 reduce this figure to 8 say we will see about 13 indentations on the long side.
 A border of 12 will still show indentations, although not as pronounced, by 16 the indentations have disappeared altogether.
 It would seem that when a widget image needs to extend only the inner part of the image between the border extremities is utilised for the extension, in this case the middle 32 pixels of each side are used during an image extension.
+Think about what you have just seen, it's pretty awesome isn't it?
+That small image was automagically enlarged to the required size with the barest of input, apart from telling the widget to change itself by creating an element and placing our image at the border.

 What happens when we adapt the above method for a labelframe?
 What about the top part of the frame where the text is written between a visible frame?
 Will we need a special method to create the gap?
 Ah well, fools rush in where angels fear to tread.
 Run
 05rounded_labelframe.py.
 The labelframe reacts well, we see the label sitting in the frame break, and the colour changes as a result of the program logic, try reversing the selection order and choosing one of the widgets with orientation.
 The style.element_create and style.layout remain the same as for the frame example.
-Since we no longer depend upon an event linked to clicking the lambda functions are not needed, but we do change the state of the labelframes triggered by command options of the widgets.
-You did notice the the frame has a different colour - first obtain the decoded image, make the changes to the colour then encode once again.
+Since we no longer depend upon an event linked to the mouse being clicked the lambda functions are no longer needed, but we do change the state of the labelframes triggered by command options of the widgets.
+You did notice the the frame has a different colour - first obtain the decoded image, make the changes to the colour then encode back once again.
 ```
 import base64
 with open('borderGrey1.gif', 'rb') as f: